Science in the IntendED Classroom.

 Educators should work with the children in groups and individually to encourage scientific observation and learning at every opportunity.

-Get started with the Global approach to teaching Science in your classroom.
+Get started with the IntendED approach to teaching Science in your classroom.
 Subscribe for unlimited access to all our Educator Resources.

 Or visit the Store